prateekshitpandey/NYTPoliticsTracker/README.md

 # NYTPoliticsTracker
-A JSON based news tracking code which uses New York Times API to fetch political news from the New York Times.
+A Javascript based news tracking code which uses New York Times API to fetch political news from the New York Times.